levinmat/PlaylistAnalyzer/README.md

-## Summary
+## Conclusion
-This project contains various functions to draw insights and create customized playlists based on Spotify users’ Top 100 playlists.
-In addition to playlists tailored to a single user’s tastes, playlists can be generated using multiple users’ Top 100 lists and be catered for specific situations, such as dancing or studying.
-This framework is easily adaptable to be used for other scenarios, and leads to instantly generated collaborative playlists that a whole group can enjoy.
-I have been able to share these customized playlists with the users who sent me their Top 100 lists, and received a lot of positive feedback on both the individual and group playlists.
+This project contains several features to find insights and generate playlists based on users' Top 100 tracks.
+Clustering is performed to identify musical trends, top artists are extracted from a playlist, and machine learning is used to generate new playlists based on a user's Top 100 tracks.
+Not only can a generated playlist be tailored to a single user, but instead to a group of users in order to create a playlist they would all enjoy.
+Although currently designed to create playlists for group study sessions or dancing, this framework is easily adaptable to suit other scenarios.
+This allows a group of friends to instantly generate a collaborative playlist for a given situation, catered to all of their musical tastes.
+The potential features utilizing this sort of analysis and group-oriented design are endless, and I look forward to continuing to explore the data and the Spotify API as a whole.

 Feel free to contact me ([mlevin6@u.rochester.edu](mailto:mlevin6@u.rochester.edu)) with any comments or suggestions about this project!